guildenstern70/SmartDeno/README.md

 Before running this application you need to create a [Fauna DB](https://fauna.com/).

 Create a new database in EU region.
+(You may setup Fauna in other regions, but remember to update FAUNA_URL in src/db/fauna.ts)

 1. Go to https://dashboard.fauna.com (login if required) and click on New Database
 2. Fill the Database Name field and click on Save.